ester-17/ToolsWebsite/README.md

 This project was created based on the need to control the use of some tools, so this website is used to send commands to an arduino shield, that controls the sensors and motors.

-#  Architectural Pattern to be used
+#  Architectural Pattern
-- Layered Architecture with MVC & Event-Driven Components
+Layered Architecture with MVC & Event-Driven Components